justin-medeiros/jmedeiros11/README.md

 ## 🔭 I'm currently working on
 * ServiceIT - a web application using React.js and Typescript that helps service companies track customer tickets, assign tickets to employees, and generate automated invoices for customers.
-* k9dogs.ca - revamping a website that displays german shepherds
+* FitDrop - An app that allows users to show off their style.
+Coming soon!
+[Click here to join the waitlist!](https://www.fitdrop.pro/)
 * Expanding my knowledge in full stack by creating web API's using Express.js

 ## 💻 Technologies